 Back in the day, distribution channels simply referred to the way in which businesses got their product in the hands of the customer.
 Now, a customer can see your ad on Facebook, shop similar products on Amazon, ultimately buy your product on Walmart.com, and have it delivered via the method of their choice.

 Thus, the term distribution channel has grown to include any channel you use to distribute your brand to the customer, be it your online branding or the way you physically deliver the product to their door.
+Physical distribution can be a major headache for distribution managers, therefore choosing the right channel is very important.

 When your customers are empowered with their choice of media, marketplace and delivery method, you need to consider your marketing campaign, your marketplace, and your supply chain before you can expand your online store to a new distribution channel.